 - Pre-Physician Assistant Studies

 “Students’ assignments are practical.
-As a result, our students leave a small women’s college in Longmeadow to go on to compete in national law schools.”
+As a result, our students leave a small women’s university in Longmeadow to go on to compete in national law schools.”

-—John Woodruff, J.D., chair of legal studies and professor of law
+—John Woodruff, J.D., Professor of the legal studies

 Learn more about Bay Path’s academic programs